 In the course of the Services, Upflow may be required to process personal data concerning Debtors (referred to as the “Debtors’ Data”).

-The Client is the data controller for the Debtors’ Data and is required to fulfil the obligations incumbent to them in their data controller capacity in application of the GDPR, including those regarding the obligation to notify the natural person, keeping a register of data processing operations and more generally comply with the GDPR’s constraints.
+The Client is the data controller for the Debtors’ Data and is required to fulfill the obligations incumbent to them in their data controller capacity in the application of the GDPR, including those regarding the obligation to notify the natural person, keeping a register of data processing operations and more generally comply with the GDPR’s constraints.

 The Debtors’ Data remains the sole property of the Client, and the Clients bears the full responsibility and liability for the collection, control and management of this data, as per the GDPR guidelines.